-Fire Behavior: Smoke shading and higher humidity will moderate fire behavior.
-By late afternoon, the fire will become more active, with isolated group torching, short and scattered crown runs, and increased spotting distance.
+Fire Behavior: Fire behavior has been largely limited to surface fire with slow spread.
+With hotter and drier weather, the fire will become more active, with isolated group torching, short and scattered crown runs, and increased spotting distance.

 Smoke Outlook: Smoke production will increase with increased fire behavior.
 Smoke will remain in the area and may reduce visibility and hinder air operations.
 For the most up to date information, please visit fire.airnow.gov/